Abdul-khaliq-H/5008834-Abdul-Khaliq-H/README.md

 # 5008834-Abdul-Khaliq-H
-This repository is to showcase my works in Digital Nurture 3.0
+Digital Nurture 3.0 Weekly Hands On Exercises and Answers.